-This is the BEST Italian style Braised Short Rib Ragu recipe.
+This is the BEST Italian-style Braised Short Rib Ragu recipe.
 It makes for the ultimate Italian comfort food meal!
-Try making your own Authentic Homemade Pappardelle Pasta Recipe and kick it up a notch!
+Try making your own Authentic Homemade Pappardelle Pasta Recipe to achieve the most authentic Italian experience!

 This beef short rib ragu is richly flavored from slow-cooked short ribs, finely diced vegetables, herbs, garlic, shallots, and red wine.
-Let is simmer on the stove while you relax and wait for the most amazing dinner!
+Let it simmer on the stove while you relax and wait for the most fantastic dinner!

 - Beef short ribs